Statistically Truthful Auctions via Acceptance Rule: Experiments

 \section{Experiments}

-In this section, we empirically evaluate our proposal and focus on auctions with configurations of (bidders $\times$ items) sets of size $2\times2$, $2\times3$, and $3\times5$.
-The training process is based on the \texttt{RegretNet} implementation by \citet{dutting2019optimal} (PyTorch version by \cite{stein2023neural}), which is used as the data-driven auction model.
-Throughout the experiments, we refer to our conformal method as \texttt{ConfRegretNet}.
-That is, we apply the acceptance rule $\mathcal{T}_{\alpha}$ to the output of the auction model $\hat{f}(b) = \left[\hat{g}(b),\hat{p}(b)\right]$.
-We fit our regret estimation model $\hat{r}$ within the shared backbone architecture setup, illustrated in \ref{fig:regretnet_with_score_model}.
-For further implementation details, please refer to Section \ref{sec:Architectural_and_Training_Details} in the Appendix.
+In this section, we empirically evaluate our proposal on auctions with configurations of (bidders $\times$ items) sets of size $2\times2$, $2\times3$, and $3\times5$.
+The training process is based on the \texttt{RegretNet} implementation by \citet{dutting2019optimal} (PyTorch version by \cite{stein2023neural}), which is used as the data-driven auction model $f_{\hat{\theta}}$.
+Throughout the experiments, we refer to our conformal method as \ourmethod.
+That is, we apply the acceptance rule $\hat{\mathcal{T}}_{\alpha}$ to the output of the auction model ${f}_{\hat{\theta}}(b) = [{g}_{\hat{\theta}}(b), {p}_{\hat{\theta}} (b)]$.
+We fit our regret estimation model ${r}_{\hat{\theta}_r}$ within the shared backbone architecture setup.
+For further implementation details, please refer to Appendix \ref{sec:Architectural_and_Training_Details}.

-The performance of \texttt{ConfRegretNet} model is evaluated in terms of revenue, empirical regret, and maximum regret.
+The performance of our \ourmethod method is evaluated in terms of revenue, empirical regret, and maximum regret.
 Table \ref{tab:results} summarizes the results for different auction configurations.

-The results indicate that our auction mechanism model achieves competitive revenue across different auction settings while maintaining the requested levels of empirical maximum regret.
+Following that table, we can see our method achieves competitive revenue compared to \texttt{RegretNet} across different auction settings while controlling the requested levels of maximum regret.
+Observe how the maximum regret values obtained by \texttt{RegretNet} are uncontrolled.

-To validate the effectiveness of our approach, we further analyze the behavior of auctions accepted and rejected by \texttt{ConfRegretNet} in Figure \ref{fig:bxp}.
-Specifically, we examine whether the auctions that are not accepted by our model are indeed those that exceed the specified regret threshold, and whether the accepted auctions maintain regret levels within the acceptable range.
-This analysis is crucial to ensure that our model not only controls regret effectively but also tends not to reject auctions that could have been acceptable.
-Figure \ref{fig:joint_dist_regret_regrethat} presents the precise regret versus the predicted regret.
-It is observed that there is a high correlation between the two, indicating that our model has learned to predict the regret accurately.
-This explains the behavior we observe in Figure~\ref{fig:bxp}, showing that our method tends to reject the auctions with high regret.

-To further illustrate the performance of our model, Figure \ref{fig:vp} presents the distribution of regret across different auction settings.
-The distributions of regret for both \texttt{RegretNet} and \texttt{ConfRegretNet} are notably similar, despite \texttt{ConfRegretNet} being trained with an additional regret model.
-This similarity in distributions suggests that ConfRegretNet maintains the desirable properties of the original baseline \texttt{RegretNet}.
-Notably, \texttt{ConfRegretNet} ensures that all auctions remain within the specified regret level, as highlighted by the red line.

-To further demonstrate the flexibility of our approach, we now conduct experiments in which we treat the original RegretNet model as a black-box (see Table \ref{tab:results_blackbox}) and focus on training the separate regret model.
-The results outlined below demonstrate the validity of our approach and our ability to perform well even without having access to the auction model's parameters.